gdsbook/book/notebooks/09_spatial_inequality.md

 This means that each individual in a region has an equal contribution to the overall level of national interpersonal inequality, given by $(y_i - \bar{y})$, while the region in question contributes $N_i(y_i - \bar{y})$.
-While it may seem that the assumption of zero intraregional interepersonal income inequality is overly restrictive, it serves to isolate the nature of interregional income inequality.
+While it may seem that the assumption of zero intra-regional interpersonal income inequality is overly restrictive, it serves to isolate the nature of inter-regional income inequality.
 That is, inequality between places, rather than inequality between people within those places.
 In essence, this strategy shifts the question up one level in the spatial hierarchy by aggregating micro-level individual data to